PD: Shootings that killed 3-year-old, 16-year-old are related - Local News 8

 Click here for updates on this story

-HARTFORD, Connecticut (WFSB) — The City of Hartford is mourning the death of a 3-year-old who was killed in a shooting over the weekend.
+HARTFORD, CT (WFSB) — The City of Hartford is mourning the death of a 3-year-old who was killed in a shooting over the weekend.

 Police continue to try and track down the suspect or suspects responsible.